 The Israeli West Bank barrier has been condemned by both the International Court of Justice and the United Nations General Assembly as a violation of international law and attempt to annex parts of Palestinian territory under the guise of security.
 Supporters of the wall, arguing for its legitimacy, point to the significant reduction in suicide bombings and attacks on Israel originating from the West Bank.

-These walls all differ in structure and purpose and the Berlin Wall bears the unique and lowly mark of its origin as a border constructed to keep the population from escaping.
+These walls all differ in structure and purpose – but only the Berlin Wall bears the unique and lowly mark of its origin – as a border constructed to keep the population from escaping.

 Getting to Berlin has never been so easy.
-Trans-atlantic flights are cheaper than ever, budget airlines throughout Europe have meant that the city is accessible from many major capital cities for the price of a short taxi ride – courtesy of Ryanair, Easyjet and Norwegian etc.
+Trans-Atlantic flights are cheaper than ever, budget airlines throughout Europe have meant that the city is accessible from many major capital cities for the price of a short taxi ride – courtesy of Ryanair, Easyjet and Norwegian etc.

-To understand the history of the 20th century is to be faced with understanding the history of Germany, the country that played such a large role in those 100 years, and of those major events in 20th century European history, most either happened in Berlin or were undeniably linked to the city.
+To understand the history of the 20th century is to be faced with understanding the history of Germany, the country that played such a large role in those 100 years, and of those major events in 20th-century European history.
+Most either happened in Berlin or were undeniably linked to the city.

 Divided Berlin played a central role in the Cold War period and no photo in a history book can do justice to seeing the Berlin Wall is all its concrete glory.

 The initial years following the collapse of the Soviet Union, and the Berlin Wall, as the hammer & sickle were replaced with the hammer & chisel, were a period of indecision for the German Federal government.
 Unaware of exactly how to preserve this Cold War relic and the form of dialogue necessary to engage with the subject.

 It was not until 1998 that the Gedenkstätte Berliner Mauer on Bernauer Strasse finally opened as the official Berlin Wall museum.

 By that time the area was so run down that a replacement guard tower had to be brought in (bought on eBay) to replace the former tower and create a replica of the death strip.
-The East Side Gallery, initially started as a private initiative to display art work on the former Wall, is now run in co-operation with the government.
+The East Side Gallery, initially started as a private initiative to display artwork on the former Wall, is now run in co-operation with the government.
 The old murals added in the 1990s were repainted in 2009, although some of the original artists decided against being involved in the project again or were unavailable.
 Despite efforts to maintain the Wall and gallery, visitors soon began defacing the stretch of concrete with names, graffiti and tags.

-In 2006, a 400 metre long section of the Berlin Wall at the East Side Gallery was moved to allow access to the new 02 arena (now Mercedez Benz arena) and in March 2013 a substantial part of the Wall was demolished to make way for the construction of a new apartment block – despite protests and the bizarre appearance of singer David Hasselhof to show his support.
+In 2006, a 400 metre long section of the Berlin Wall at the East Side Gallery was moved to allow access to the new 02 arena (now Mercedez Benz arena) and in March 2013 a substantial part of the Wall was demolished to make way for the construction of a new apartment block – despite protests and the bizarre appearance of singer David Hasselhoff to show his support.